ISISComputingGroup/ibex_utils/README.md

       -u USERNAME, --username USERNAME                       GitHub username
       -o OWNER, --owner OWNER                        Owner of the repositories --repo-file REPO_FILE
-                            Apply the changes to repositories in the file --repo REPO           Apply the changes to this repository --ms-from DATE_FROM   Date from which the sprint starts.
+                            Apply the changes to repositories in this file.
+File is list of repository names, comments (lines starting with a #) and blank lines are ignored --repo REPO           Apply the changes to this repository --ms-from DATE_FROM   Date from which the sprint starts.
       --ms-to DATE_TO       Date to which the sprint runs.